-The Fund has assessed the economic activity carried out by the investee companies regarded as sustainable investments for the do no significant harm criteria as part of the screening and selection criteria implemented by the Index methodology.
-The Index applies a tiered screening approach which includes a review of companies' emissions data reported in the company's annual sustainability report.
-In addition, the Index excludes companies that violate or are at risk of causing or contributing to severe negative environmental, social or governance (ESG) impacts based on the global screen standard (GSS) assessment.
+Each company from the REVC universe is assessed based on greenhouse gas (GHG) intensity as part of the selection and weighing process applied by the Index as described in the Index methodology.
+In addition, the Index excludes companies that violate or are at risk of causing or contributing to severe negative environmental, social or governance (ESG) impacts based on the Global Standards Screening (GSS) assessment.
 The UN Global Compact Principles (UNGPs) form part of the GSS assessment and include Human Rights, Labour, Environment and Corruption considerations.
 The aim of the UNGCPs environmental considerations (list non-exhaustive) is for the companies to undertake initiatives to promote greater environmental responsibility and encourage the development and diffusion of environmentally friendly technologies.
 The primary aim of the UNGCPs is to avoid companies causing severe or irreversible harm to the public or the environment.